TAPPI 844 Determining Construction of Corrugated Boards

 Significance of TAPPI 844 Construction of Corrugated Board Testing

-The sample is then immersed in water long enough to cause the component layers to separate.
+Next, the sample is immersed in water long enough to cause the component layers to separate.
 While the papers are still wet, the adhesive is carefully removed from the layers.

-The samples are removed from the water.
-Next, they are oven-dried and reconditioned until equilibrium is reached.
+Immediately after, samples are removed from the water and oven-dried and reconditioned until equilibrium is reached.
 Lastly, each component is weighed, and a report is written.

-Boxplants, labs, and testing sites are usually called to determine what grades were used in the construction of a corrugated board sample.
-This determination is mostly used for sales and marketing purposes.
-This type of analysis does not provide information of the board’s strength or quality.
-It can be used to provide guidance to manufacturing facilities to make similar products.
+Labs and testing sites are usually called to determine what grades were used in the construction of a corrugated board sample.
+This determination is mostly used for sales and marketing purposes and does not provide information of the board’s strength or quality.
+TAPPI T844 can be used to provide guidance to manufacturing facilities to make similar products.

 Expert TAPPI 844 Corrugated Box Package Testing